mijke75/ctdp/README.md

-# Creative Technology Design Process Tool
+# Design Process Tool

-This project is created for the specialisation Creative Technology part of Fontys University of Applied Science, department ICT.
+This project is created for the Fontys University of Applied Science, department ICT.

-With this tool, students can create research plans based on the Creative Technology design process, the DOT Framework and the CMD research Methods.
+With this tool, students can create research plans based on their chosen design process, the DOT Framework and the CMD research Methods.

 ## Getting Started